There's a reminder or a warning, whichever is most applicable here.

 For a lot of people getting checks, Obama is the government.

-I blame the Republicans for it.
+Try and blame the Republicans for it.

 I know that the game, I know this.

-See, I guess one of my problems is since everybody knows what they're trying to do, and that we can't stop.
+See, I guess one of my problems is since everybody knows what they're trying to do and that we can't stop.

-They're not a tsunami, they're not a force of nature.
+They're not a force of nature.

 They're just like Hillary.